Compact but big enough city for the great things to happen

 Finland is the third easiest country in the world to find skilled employees and ranks #1 in the availability of scientists and engineers (Global Talent Competitiveness Index 2019).

-- Tampere is specifically known as a hub of high technological expertise
+- Tampere Region is specifically known as a the industrial centre of FInland and a hub of high technological expertise

-- The availability of cost competitive and talented hi-tech workforce in Tampere region is very good: there are hundreds of ICT masters graduating every year.
+- The availability of cost competitive and talented hi-tech workforce in the Tampere Region is very good: there are hundreds of ICT masters graduating every year.

 Accelerated return on investment